tonyhallett/ReflectObject/README.md

 Given an object where you have access to the interface but need properies / methods of the underlying class.
 Instead of using reflection create a derivation of ReflectObjectProperties and have the reflection done for you.

-e.g given the type below where you want to get the current value of Prop1 and Prop2
+e.g given the type below where you want to get the value of Prop1 and Prop2
 ```
 class SomeType{
 	public bool Prop1 {get;set;}